PeirongShi/CanterburyCommuto/CanterburyCommuto/README.md

 ## Acknowledgment

-This Python package CanterburyCommuto is created under the instruction of Professor Florian Grosset and Professor Émilien Schultz.
+The Python package CanterburyCommuto was developed under the guidance of Professor Florian Grosset-Touba and software engineer Émilien Schultz, with additional support from AI tools such as ChatGPT and GitHub Copilot.

-The **Specification on API Usage** section, located in doc, was written with assistance from OpenAI's ChatGPT, as its explanation on the details of API utilization is relatively clear.

 If you have any question, please open an issue.